slvnperron/NUnit-retry/README.md

 Installation
 --------------
 - Add a reference to nunit-retry.dll to your project.
 The project is available on NuGet
-- (Optional*) Copy nunit-retry.dll inside your NUnit 2.6.3 addins folder.
+- (only if you need the Retry capability on this machine) Copy nunit-retry.dll inside your NUnit 2.6.3 addins folder.

-* Only if you need the Retry capability on that machine.

 Compatibility
 -----------------